-According to Forbes, 90% of people check online reviews before visiting a business.
+Almost everyone will check online reviews before using a business.
 That means almost all your prospective clients will hunt for reviews before they get in touch with you, so make sure they can see yours.

 Here are our tips for getting 5-star reviews.

 2. Nail your social media

 Social media platforms are an easy and affordable way to market your HVAC business.
 They’re also great tools to help recruit future employees, share snippets of your portfolio, and offer advice to clients.